LinnaeusUniversity/JDK_MAVEN_EVOSUITE/README.md

               ##### It should work for both the  Administrator and the user.

 1. MAVEN setup
-      1. Downloading Apache Maven](https://maven.apache.org/docs/3.6.3/release-notes.html) or download it from this Repository.
+      1. Downloading Apache Maven](https://maven.apache.org/docs/3.6.3/release-notes.html) or download it from this Repository ***apache-maven-3.6.3-bin.zip***.
             1. Binary zip archive apache-maven-3.x.x-bin.zip
-      1. unzip apache-maven-3.x.x-bin.zip
+      1. Unzip downloaded apache-maven-3.x.x-bin.zip
       1. Go to Environment Variables
-            1. go to User variables
+            1. Go to User variables
             1. PATH double click
             1. New
                  1. choose Maven directory including the bin folder